PennyTrain/dunder-mifflin/README.md

 * Test case 6
 * Testing the input, ensuring that the correct leaderboard will be displayed depending on whether the player enter 5, 10 or 15.
 ![Screenshot of test case 6](./assets/imgs/readme/leaderboard-test.png)
+* When reading through my readme, I realize in this screenshot I did not include the input of 'm' that takes you back to the main menu, but I can confirm it works!

 * Test case 7
 * Testing the input, checking that the correct message is displayed when the wrong input is entered.